-Smoking – There list of health risks for smoking just gets longer and longer.
+Smoking: The list of health risks associated with smoking only gets longer and longer.
 Loss of bone density is just one of them.
-If you smoke – see tips to quit.
+If you smoke, see tips to quit.

 Alcohol: Greater bone density was found in men consuming seven or more alcoholic beverages weekly than in non-drinkers, highlighting the potential benefits of low to moderate alcohol consumption.
 On the other hand, men with high alcohol intake had a worse BMD.

-Weight optimisaion: In 2007 a US study, reported that heavier people had better bone density.
+Weight optimisation: A 2007, US-based study, reported that heavier people had better bone density.
 The same authors, in another study, also reported that among breast cancer survivors, smoking and being underweight (BMI less than 19) were associated with lower BMD.
-If you are underweight (Body Mass Index <20 kg/m2), it would be worth bulking up with a combination of carbohydrates, proteins and weight baring exercises.
+If you are underweight (Body Mass Index <20 kg/m2), it would be worth bulking up with a combination of carbohydrates, proteins and weight-bearing exercises.